cyndis/qmlrs/README.md

 - Rust code can create a QtQuick engine (QQmlApplicationEngine) with a loaded Qml script
 - Qml code can invoke Rust functions
-- Qml code can connect to signals defined in Rust

 ..with certain limitations.
 The library should be safe (as in not `unsafe`) to use, but no promises at this time.
 Reviews of the code would be welcome.